4.8

 The Queen’s Apartments

-Fascinated by Marie Antoinette’s reign and monarchy?
+Are you too fascinated by Marie Antoinette’s reign and monarchy?

 The Queen’s Guard Room